Centrifugal compressor: Buckingham Π theorem

-According to the theorem each of the eight main parameters are equated to its independent dimensions as follows:
+According to the theorem, each of the eight main parameters are equated to its independent dimensions as follows:

 Classic turbomachinery similitude

 Completing the task of following the formal procedure results in generating this classic set of five dimensionless parameters for turbomachinery.
-Full-similitude is achieved when each one of the 5 Pi-parameters is equivalent when comparing two different cases.
-This of course would mean the two turbomachines being compared are similar, both geometrically and in terms of performance.
+Full similitude is achieved when each one of the 5 Pi-parameters is equivalent when comparing two different cases.
+This would mean the two turbomachines being compared are similar, both geometrically and in terms of performance.

-Turbomachinery analysts gain tremendous insight into performance by comparisons of the 5 parameters shown in the above table.
-Particularly, performance parameters such as efficiencies and loss-coefficients, which are also dimensionless.
-In general application, the Flow-coefficient and Head-coefficient are considered of primary importance.
-Generally, for centrifugal compressors, the Speed-coefficient is of secondary importance while the Reynolds-coefficient is of tertiary importance.
-In contrast, as expected for pumps, the Reynolds-coefficient becomes of secondary importance and the Speed-coefficient of tertiary importance.
-It may be found interesting that the Speed-coefficient may be chosen to define the y-axis of Figure 1.1, while at the same time the Reynolds coefficient may be chosen to define the z-axis.
+Turbomachinery analysts gain insight into performance by comparisons of the 5 parameters shown in the above table, especially parameters such as efficiencies and loss coefficients, which are also dimensionless.
+In general applications, the flow coefficient and head coefficient are considered of primary importance.
+Generally, for centrifugal compressors, the speed coefficient is of secondary importance while the Reynolds coefficient is of tertiary importance.
+In contrast, as expected for pumps, the Reynolds coefficient becomes of secondary importance, and the speed coefficient of tertiary importance.
+It may be found interesting that the speed coefficient may be chosen to define the y-axis of Figure 1.1, while at the same time the Reynolds coefficient may be chosen to define the z-axis.

 Other dimensionless combinations

 Demonstrated in the table below is another value of dimensional analysis.
 Any number of new dimensionless parameters can be calculated through exponents and multiplication.
-For example, a variation of the first parameter shown below is popularly used in aircraft engine system analysis.
+For example, a variation of the first parameter shown below is popularly used in aircraft-engine system analysis.
 The third parameter is a simplified dimensional variation of the first and second.
 This third definition is applicable with strict limitations.
-The fourth parameter, specific speed, is very well known and useful in that it removes diameter.
-The fifth parameter, specific diameter, is a less often discussed dimensionless parameter found useful by Balje.
+The fourth parameter, specific speed, is very well-known and useful in that it removes diameter.
+The fifth parameter, specific diameter, is a less-often-discussed dimensionless parameter found useful by Balje.

 It may be found interesting that the specific speed coefficient may be used in place of speed to define the y-axis of Figure 1.2, while at the same time, the specific diameter coefficient may be in place of diameter to define the z-axis.